 Vegetables keep well, are easy to prepare, and easy to clean up.
 Heck, you don’t even need a refrigerator.

+We haven’t gone to a full vegetarian or vegan van life diet.
 We haven’t cut out meat completely, we will buy a small amount when we can buy fresh and prepare it soon after purchase, or we will order meat in restaurants.
-But a lot of our day to day cooking has shifted toward vegetable-based meals.
+But a lot of our day-to-day cooking has shifted toward vegetable-based meals.
 Soups, curries, pasta, burritos bowls, veggie tacos, and stirfries are some of our favorite go-to vegetarian dishes on the road.

-Spice is the Variety of Van Life Cooking
+Tip #12 Spice Is the Variety of Van Life Cooking

 Make sure you have a secure spice rack, some plastic containers for your spices, and a bit of shock cord because the first thing to go when you hit a bump is always the spices!